rrobayna/dotfiles/README.md

 git clone https://github.com/rrobayna/dotfiles.git
 ```

-### Install dotfiles, bash scripts and vim plugins
+### Install dotfiles, scripts and vim plugins

-**Warning: This operation with overwrite existing dotfiles and bash scripts.**
+**Warning: This operation will overwrite existing dotfiles and shell scripts.
+Proceed with caution!
+If you want to retain any of your personal dotfiles and scripts
+you might want to perform a backup before installing.**

 ```bash
 cd dotfiles && ./bootstrap.sh install
 ```

-This will copy over all the dotfiles from the repos home/ directory to your ~/.
-It will also copy all the bash scripts in the repos bin/ directory to your ~/bin and will install all the vim plugins in the .vimrc using Vundle magic.

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
-You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.
+You can use
+this to add a few custom commands without the need to fork this entire repository,
+or to add commands you don’t want to commit to a public repository.

 My `~/.extra` looks something like this: